mehdibennouna17/AI-NLP-EasyProspects/Readme.md

     return sent_embed
 ```
 ### ML Model
 A PCA on our features shows that the data are highly not linearly seperable.
-Sagemaker AutoML for model selection and tuning confirmed with XGBoost model selected with the best accuracy.
+Sagemaker AutoML for model selection and tuning confirmed with XGBoost model selected with the best F1 score.
 ![Dataviz](./Media/dataviz.jpg)
 ### Training